 On a joint account, any joint account owner who is a member in good standing may request to enroll in our Overdraft Program.
 We may decline to enroll a member in our Overdraft Program in our sole discretion.
 We reserve the right to change the terms of or discontinue our Overdraft Program altogether in our sole discretion.

 The overdraft limit on consumer accounts is $500.
 Any service fees we charge you count toward the dollar limit.
 After this dollar limit has been reached, we will not pay any further overdrafts on your account; instead, we will decline insufficient funds transactions and charge you the insufficient funds fee (currently $25).
+An additional note regarding insufficient funds, each time an ACH debit request or bill payment you authorize, or check (share draft) you draw, is presented and returned as unpayable for any reason, a $25 service charge will be assessed.

 We use the “available balance” method to determine whether your account is overdrawn, that is, whether there is enough money in your account to pay for a transaction.
 Importantly, your “available” balance may not be the same as your account’s “actual” balance.
 This means an overdraft or insufficient funds transaction could occur regardless of your account’s actual balance.
 Your account’s actual balance (sometimes called the ledger balance) only includes transactions that have settled up to that point in time, that is, transactions (deposits and payments) that have posted to your account.
 The actual balance does not include outstanding transactions (such as checks that have not yet cleared and electronic transactions that have been authorized but which are still pending).
 The balance on your periodic statement is the ledger balance for your account as of the statement date.
 As the name implies, your available balance is calculated based on the money “available” in your account to make payments.
 In other words, the available balance takes transactions that have been authorized, but not yet settled, and subtracts them from the actual balance.
 In addition, when calculating your available balance, any “holds” placed on deposits that have not yet cleared are also subtracted from the actual balance.